 Right off the bat, this production-spec Wrangler Truck is featuring new camouflage over the bed.
 This leads us to think that there have been some updates.
 If you closely at the rear bumper of this latest production-spec truck versus the prototype, it looks like JT will get a more Wrangler like rear bumper (or at least on the off-road models).

 Real Fast Fotography was quick to point out, that these prototypes are carrying the interior from the Wrangler (JL) unlike earlier prototypes.
 The early prototypes had hacked up interiors from the Wrangler (JK) models.
 You can actually make out the red on the dashboard and passenger vent in these latest pictures through the passenger side front window.
 The dash matches the one found on the 2019 Jeep Wrangler Rubicon.
 Which is fitting for this offroad variant.

-Another interest thing about this production-spec Wrangler Truck is the fact it maybe the offroad variant, but it isn’t wearing the Wrangler Rubicon’s BFGoodrich All-Terrain T/A KO2 tires.
-Instead this truck is wearing a set of Falken Wildpeak MT tires.
+Another interesting thing about this production-spec Wrangler Truck is the fact it may be the offroad variant, but it isn’t wearing the Wrangler Rubicon’s BFGoodrich All-Terrain T/A KO2 tires.
+Instead, this truck is wearing a set of Falken Wildpeak MT tires.
 Falken already supplies tires for the 2019 Ram 1500 4×4 Offroad Package with it’s Falken Wildpeak AT tires.
-Which makes sense that the Wrangler Truck would take another page from the Ram 1500’s playbook, since its rear suspension is closely designed to it.
+Which makes sense that the Wrangler Truck would take another page from the Ram 1500’s playbook since its rear suspension is closely designed to it.

 If you would like to read more of what we wrote about the upcoming Wrangler Truck (JT), here is a link to the article.